sodadata/docs/soda-cl/anomaly-detection.md

 * Set the value of the `profile` parameter to `coverage`.
 This profile is more tolerant of small noises in the data that could lead to falsely identified anomalies.
 If you need a very sensitive model, then try to use `MAPE` profile.
 * Only use the `custom_hyperparameters` configuration if you know how Facebook Prophet works.
 Before making any customizations, consult the <a href="https://facebook.github.io/prophet/docs/diagnostics.html#hyperparameter-tuning:~:text=Parameters%20that%20can%20be%20tuned" target="_blank">Facebook Prophet documentation</a>.
 The`change_point_prior_scale` and `seasonality_prior_scale` hyperparameters have the most impact on the model so best practice dictates that you experiment with the values of these two hyperparameters first before customizing or tuning others.
 * Adjust the value of the `interval_width` hyperparameter to obtain a more anomaly-sensitive model.
 The default value for this hyperparameter is `0.999` which means that the model applies a confidence interval of 99.9% which, in turn, means that if the predicted value is outside of the 99.9% interval, Soda flags it as an anomaly.
 If you want to have a more sensitive model, you can decrease this value though be aware that a lower value may result in more falsely-identified anomalies.
-* Use the `tune` configuration only if necessary.
+* Use the `dynamic` tuning configuration only if necessary.
 Hyperparameter tuning is a computationally expensive process since the model tries all possible combinations of each hyperparameter's listed values to dynamically determine the best value to use to detect anomalies.
 If you need to use hyperparameter tuning, experiment with tuning the values of the `change_point_prior_scale` and `seasonality_prior_scale` hyperparameters first as these two have the most impact on the model's sensitivity.

 ## Handling Common Anomaly Detection Issues